populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 ```

-If you want to save the plot in the server as a png (so you can then download it to your own computer, or visualize it in the server), you can use the following code:
+If you want to save the plot in the server as a png (so you can then download it to your own computer, or visualise it on the server), you can use the following code:

 ``` R
 bitmap("manhattan.png", w=8, h=8, res=300)